matthewlukebyrne/react-tailwind-gallery/README.md

 <h1>React Tailwind Gallery</h1>

-<p> A small project built with React and a framework called Tailwind, along the like of Bootstrap or Materilize, but more room for configurations. </p>
+<p> A small project built with React and a framework called Tailwind, along the like of Bootstrap4 or Google Materilize, but more room for configurations. </p>